A Santa Barbara Foodie Haven Hiding in Plain Sight

 “The world-class resort conveys an elegant yet casual atmosphere, offering iconic sophistication and refined modernity.”

 At its core, each outpost from Rosewood Hotels & Resorts embraces A Sense of Place® philosophy that reflects the culture, history, and geography of its locale.
-And Rosewood Miramar Beach is no exception: named one of world’s best new resorts in Condé Nast Traveler’s 2020 Hot List, this beachfront resort is one of the most cherished Santa Barbara hotels.
-It’s located directly on the beach – on one of the most pristine coastlines in the region – and just a few minute’s drive from picturesque Montecito.
+And Rosewood Miramar Beach is no exception.
+Named one of the world’s best new resorts in Condé Nast Traveler’s 2020 Hot List, this beachfront resort is one of the most cherished Santa Barbara hotels.
+This is largely because it’s located directly on one of the region’s most pristine coastlines and just a few minute’s drive from picturesque Montecito.
 California-based SmartFlyer travel advisor Katie Lee reflects back on her recent stay, saying, “The world-class resort conveys an elegant yet casual atmosphere, offering iconic sophistication and refined modernity.
-Born from an era of gracious hosts welcoming guests for the season, the resort’s unparalleled level of service is attentive and professional, yet never pretentious.”
+The resort’s unparalleled level of service is attentive and professional, yet never pretentious.”

-Upon arriving at Rosewood Miramar Beach, guests are immediately immersed in a timeless coastal retreat that encapsulates the hotel’s name “to behold the sea”.
-Experiences like Sense, A Rosewood Spa – the only Forbes Five-Star spa in Santa Barbara – offers treatments inspired by the native plants found along the coast.
+Rosewood Miramar Beach immediately immerses guests in a timeless coastal retreat that encapsulates the hotel’s name “to behold the sea”.
+For example, Sense, A Rosewood Spa – Santa Barbara’s only Forbes Five-Star spa – offers treatments inspired by the coast’s native plants.
 According to Southern California-based SmartFlyer travel advisor Michelle Manas, even the rooms capture a feeling of belonging, adding that “Residential exclusivity inspires the resort’s 161 spacious accommodations across 16 acres of rolling lawns and mature landscaping.”
-All of these ingredients blended together create a truly idyllic experience for any couple that’s dreamt of a romantic beach escape.
+In short, this blend of romantic experiences creates a truly idyllic beach escape.

 What’s the food like at Rosewood Miramar Beach?

-From high-end coastal restaurants or lighter all-day fare, each of the romantic outlets here offer a delightful range of culinary options.
-Massimo’s Garden is a quintessential Montecito experience with seasonal coastal cuisine harvested from the surrounding garden and string-lit ambience.
-This exclusive chef-led experience is inspired by the bounty of offerings from local farmers, foragers, and fishermen.
-The dinner features a custom menu fully prepared in the garden itself with the chef’s tips and tricks demonstrated throughout each course.
-The recently launched selection of four bespoke picnic experiences feature world-renowned wine and champagne brands including Chateau d’Esclans, Dom Pérignon, Krug, and Ruinart.
-Each is paired with customized menus of light bites and desserts and offers a multi-sensory experience as an escape-within-an-escape.
+The romantic outlets here offer a delightful range of culinary options.
+Firstly, Massimo’s Garden is a quintessential Montecito experience with seasonal coastal cuisine harvested from the surrounding garden and string-lit ambience.
+The bounty of offerings from local farmers, foragers, and fishermen inspire this exclusive chef-led experience.
+Dinner features a custom menu fully prepared in the garden with the chef’s tips and tricks demonstrated throughout each course.
+The new selection of bespoke picnics features world-renowned wine and champagne brands including Chateau d’Esclans, Dom Pérignon, Krug, and Ruinart.
+Then, each is paired with customized menus of light bites and desserts and offers a multi-sensory experience as an escape-within-an-escape.
 These are stylish approaches to some very effortless food: always fun, unfussy, and comfortable.